The Three Main Reasons Why Women Get Hot Flushes

 Although some lucky women escape completely, there are some very good reasons why we experience the heat that we associate with menopause:

-1 – Blood Vessels
+1. Blood Vessels

-2– Fluctuating hormones
+2. Fluctuating hormones

 When your hormone levels fluctuate they cause the temperature control mechanism in the body to be disturbed.
-The centre which controls this is in a part of the brain called the hypothalamus and it seems that it is changing levels of oestrogen and FSH (follicular stimulating hormone) that can upset this delicate balance and cause hot flashes.
+The centre which controls this is in a part of the brain called the hypothalamus.
+It’s the changing levels of oestrogen and FSH (follicular stimulating hormone) that can upset this delicate balance and cause hot flushes.

-3 – Surgical menopause
+3. Surgical menopause

-However, women who have a hysterectomy or their ovaries removed at an age when they would not normally be going through menopause are more likely to experience more severe and frequent hot flashes after the surgery than in a natural menopause transition.
+However, women who have a hysterectomy or their ovaries removed at an age when they would not normally be going through menopause are more likely to experience more severe and frequent hot flushes after the surgery than in a natural menopause transition.